 Robert F. Smith is Vista’s Founder, Chairman and CEO.
-He directs the firm’s investment strategy and decisions, governance and investor relations.
-Vista currently manages equity capital commitments of over $57 billion and oversees a portfolio of more than 65 enterprise software, data, and technology-enabled companies that have more than 200 million users and employ over 70,000 people worldwide.
-Since Vista’s founding in 2000, Mr. Smith has overseen over 400 completed transactions by the firm representing more than $130 billion in transaction value.
+He directs Vista’s investment strategy and decisions, governance and investor relations.
+Mr. Smith sits on the Investment Committees for Vista’s Flagship, Foundation, Endeavor and Perennial Funds and serves as a member of Vista’s Executive Committee, the firm’s governing and decision-making body for matters affecting its overall management and strategic direction, and Private Equity Management Committee, the firm’s decision-making body for matters affecting Vista’s overall private equity platform.
+Vista currently manages equity assets under management of over $101 billion and oversees a portfolio of more than 85 enterprise software, data and technology-enabled companies that employ over 95,000 people worldwide.
+Since Vista’s inception, Mr. Smith has supervised over 610 completed transactions representing more than $302 billion in aggregate transaction value.

-Mr. Smith is also the founding director and President of the Fund II Foundation, which is dedicated to preserving the African American experience, safeguarding human rights, providing music education, preserving the environment while promoting the benefits of the outdoors, and sustaining critical American values.
-He has been a leading voice advocating for companies to take diverse internship candidates in STEM fields.
-Under his leadership, in 2019, Fund II Foundation launched InternX, a platform to match leading companies with diverse internship candidates.
+Mr. Smith is the founding director and President of the Fund II Foundation.
+Started in 2014, the Foundation provides grants to fund efforts that conserve African American experiences and culture for future generations, rectify human rights abuses, promote music education for young people, protect the environment through advocacy and awareness of the benefits of the outdoors, and uphold vital American values such as empowerment, innovation and security for all.
+Mr. Smith has been a leading voice advocating for companies to take diverse internship candidates in STEM fields.
+In 2019, under Mr. Smith’s leadership, Fund II Foundation launched internXL, a platform to match leading companies with diverse internship candidates.
 Vista runs its own internship offering to boost diversity, the Vista Frontier Fellows Program.

-In 2019, Mr. Smith received an honorary doctorate from Morehouse College and made headlines by announcing that he would cover the student loans of nearly 400 Morehouse College 2019 graduates in a commencement address.
-In December he was included on Bloomberg’s list of the 50 people who defined the year.
+Also, in 2019, Mr. Smith received an honorary doctorate from Morehouse College and made headlines by announcing that he would cover the student loan debt of nearly 400 students in the graduating class in a commencement speech.
+In May 2019, he was inducted into the Texas Business Hall of Fame, and in December 2019, he was included on Bloomberg’s list of the 50 people who defined the year.

-Mr. Smith’s business achievements and global philanthropic works have received recognition from numerous entities, including Harvard’s W.E.B.
-Du Bois Award, the Carnegie Medal of Philanthropy, UNCF President’s Award, the International Medical Corps’ Humanitarian of the Year Award, the Morehouse Candle Award in Business and Philanthropy, Ebony’s first John H. Johnson Award, the Congressional Black Caucus Foundation Chair’s Award, the Reginald F. Lewis Achievement Award, the Humanitarian of the Year Award from the Robert Toigo Foundation, the Ripple of Hope Award from the Robert F. Kennedy Center for Justice and Human Rights, the Award of Excellence from the National Association of Investment Companies, the Pierre Toussaint Award from the Archdiocese of New York, the Columbia University BBSA Distinguished Alumni Award, and the Ron Brown Scholar Program American Journey Award, among others.
+Mr. Smith’s business achievements and global philanthropic works have received recognition from numerous other entities.
+This includes Harvard’s W.E.B.
+Du Bois Award, the International Medical Corps’ Humanitarian of the Year Award, the Morehouse Candle Award in Business and Philanthropy, Ebony’s first John H. Johnson Award, the Jackie Robinson Foundation ROBIE Achievement in Industry Award, the Congressional Black Caucus Foundation Chair’s Award, the Reginald F. Lewis Achievement Award, the Humanitarian of the Year Award from the Robert Toigo Foundation, the Ripple of Hope Award from Robert F. Kennedy Human Rights, the Award of Excellence from the National Association of Investment Companies, the Pierre Toussaint Award from the Archdiocese of New York, the Columbia University BBSA Distinguished Alumni Award, and the Ron Brown Scholar Program American Journey Award, among others.

 B.S. in Chemical Engineering, Cornell University